NEW ENGLAND LABRADOR RETRIEVER’S

 Note: Puppies are always available for rehoming at 8 weeks.
 If a family wants to provide these early development and bonding opportunities, we are happy to rehome puppies at 8 weeks old.

-At New England American Labrador Retrievers, we’re redefining what it means to breed with integrity.
+Here at New England American Labrador Retrievers, we’re redefining what it means to breed with integrity.
 Through data-backed research, transparent content, and proven results, we dismantle outdated stigmas and showcase the true potential of the American Labrador Retriever.
-We celebrate the dilute coat variations and breed for curated perfection in both American Labrador Body Style, highlighting and enhancing the breed's natural instincts with Early Developmental Training, including Tracking & Retrieving concepts.
+We celebrate the dilute coat variations and breed for curated perfection in both American Labrador body style, highlighting and enhancing the breed's natural instincts with Early Developmental Training, including Tracking & Retrieving concepts.
 Unlike most breeders who drop pricing as puppies ‘age out’, the older our pups get, the more their value goes up because we provide the training to ensure our buyers are getting the best in breed.

 We believe in science, not politics.
-Our commitment to excellence includes exposing traditional registration clubs that perpetuate bias while inconsistently applying their own standards.
+Our commitment to excellence includes exposing traditional registration clubs that perpetuate bias while inconsistently applying their own standards, and contradicting their own rules and policies.
 If you’re seeking truth, clarity, and breed-forward education—you’re in the right place.
 If science-based breeding isn’t your priority, we may not be the community for you.